jwizard-bot/jwizard-core/README.md

 # JWizard Discord Bot
 In build phase...
-(FranekBot reedition on Java 17 and more better functionalities)
+(FranekBot reedition on Java 17 with added more better functionalities)